The Western blot and ELISA tests are two blood antibody tests that may be used to detect HIV.

 Now, most laboratories use an immunoassay for the HIVp24 antigen and antibodies to HIV-1 and 2, followed by a confirmatory immunoassay to distinguish between HIV-1 and HIV-2.

 Testing and diagnosis are an important part of staying healthy with HIV.
 With early diagnosis, early treatment is possible.
 Testing is the first step in accessing effective ways of managing the condition.
-It is the key to both treatment and prevention.
+It is

 Current treatment can reduce the viral load to undetectable levels.
-While levels are this low, the body can remain healthy, the individual can expect a normal lifespan, and the virus cannot be transmitted.
+While levels are this low, the body can remain healthy, the individual can expect a

 Laboratory blood tests can be used to diagnose HIV through detecting certain antibodies or proteins produced by the immune system in response to the virus.